GET STARTED | Get Your Fair Cash Offer Today

 What are the tax implications of selling a home owned for less than two years?

 When you sell a home in Cleveland, Ohio, that you’ve had for less than two years, you usually have to pay short-term capital gains tax on any money you make.
 This rate is usually the same as your standard income tax rate, which might be higher than long-term rates.
-Since you have only owned the property for less than two years, you usually can’t use the exceptions that come with owning it for longer.
+Since you have owned the property for less than two years, you usually can’t use the exceptions that come with owning it for longer.
 Talking to a tax expert might help you find ways to pay less in taxes.

 What if I sell my home at a loss?
 Can I deduct the loss?